TiagoBsCastro/CCToolkit/README.md

 ### Baryonic Impact

-CCToolkit can compute the equivalent dark-matter-only halo mass of a hydrodynamical simulated group or cluster in two simple steps:
+CCToolkit can compute the equivalent dark-matter-only halo mass of a hydrodynamical simulated group or cluster in two simple steps following the model of [Castro et al. 2024a](https://inspirehep.net/literature/2718844):

 ```python
 import cctoolkit